muhammet-kandemir-95/dmuka3.CS.Simple.Queuing/README.md

 // Client to enqueue.
 QueuingClient client1 = new QueuingClient("127.0.0.1", 9090);
+// Connect to the server.
 client1.Start("muhammed", "123123", 2048);

 // Client to dequeue.
 QueuingClient client2 = new QueuingClient("127.0.0.1", 9090);
+// Connect to the server.
 client2.Start("muhammed", "123123", 2048);

 // Queue's data.